 Nurses’ Adult-onset Asthma Diagnosis

 We know that nurses are the second highest employee category to have a diagnosis of adult-onset asthma, second only to janitors.
 The interesting similarities are that both nurses and janitors are exposed to lots of cleaning and disinfectant products.
-But we also know, in terms of nurses, that several medications that we administer regularly can cause asthma, meaning cause the disease not necessarily trigger symptoms in a person with asthma, although they might do both.
+But we also know, in terms of nurses, that several medications that we administer regularly can cause asthma or trigger symptoms in a person with asthma, although they might do both.
 The drugs that increase the risk of asthma include some antihypertensives, laxatives, antituberculars, and H2 blockers.

 The active chemicals in pharmaceuticals can produce effects at phenomenally low levels, down to parts per billion, which is why it’s so important to address nurses’ and other health care workers’ exposures to medication particles.
-While medications are really important for our patients, we know that many of them come with “side effects”.
-These “side effects” are actually toxic effects – they are the untended effects.
+While medications are really important for our patients, we know that many of them come with “side effects.”
+These “side effects” are actually toxic effects – they are the unintended effects.

 More Questions than Answers

 When the Food and Drug Administration approves pharmaceuticals, they require the drug companies to list all of the known side effects that were observed during the clinical trials for the medication.
 The FDA weighs the relative therapeutic effects against the side effects when approving pharmaceuticals.
 Nevertheless, all medications have potential negative effects.
 The question is, what health risks might these exposures be creating for the nurses who are regularly administering medications?
 The answer is going to require a deeper dive and more research.
 In the meantime, Dr. Amiri has approached the National Institute of Occupational Safety and Health (NIOSH), the research arm of the regulatory agency Occupational Safety and Health Administration (OSHA), to discuss how we might alert health care institutions regarding these concerns.